Table of contents

 How do you do it?

 The answer to our question was “lack of focus.”
-The format for most Six Sigma projects does not promote what we call “hyper-focus” on the problem.
-Let’s discuss the difference in formats for a typical Lean project and a typical Six Sigma project.
+The format for most Six Sigma project planning does not promote what we call “hyper-focus” on the problem.
+Let’s discuss the difference in formats between a typical Lean project and a typical Six Sigma project.

-A Lean Kaizen event is normally a 3 to 5 day event focused on the “problem.”
-A misconception about Lean Kaizen events is that they only take place in the 3 to 5 day event.
-A well facilitated Kaizen actually starts well before the 3 to 5 day event (this is called Day 0) and may take 30 to 90 days after the event (following the “30 Day Plan”).
+A Lean Kaizen event is normally a 3 to a 5-day event focused on the “problem.”
+A misconception about Lean Kaizen events is that they only take place in 3 to 5-day events.
+A well-facilitated Kaizen actually starts well before the 3 to the 5-day event (this is called Day 0) and may take 30 to 90 days after the event (following the “30-Day Plan”).
 The difference in Lean events from the typical Six Sigma project is the 3 to 5 days of “Hyper-Focus.”

 Day 0